[CFDA Number: 84.129C, E, F, H, J, P, Q, R, and W.]

 (3) The curriculum addresses new or emerging consumer needs or trends at the national, State, and regional levels in the rehabilitation specialty area;

-(4) The curriculum teaches scholars to address the needs of individuals with disabilities who are from diverse cultural backgrounds;
+(4) The curriculum teaches scholars to address the needs of individuals with Start Printed Page 27239disabilities who are from diverse cultural backgrounds;

 (5) The curriculum trains scholars to assess the assistive technology needs of consumers, identify the most appropriate assistive technology services and devices for assisting consumers to obtain and retain employment, and train consumers to use such technology;